parttimenerd/jfr-redact/README.md

                               (comma-separated list, supports glob patterns).
                               Similar to jfr scrub --exclude-threads.
   -h, --help                Show this help message and exit.
+  -i, --interactive         Enable interactive mode.
+Prompts for decisions
+                              about discovered usernames, hostnames, folders,
+                              and custom patterns.
+Decisions are saved to a file for future automatic use.
+Note: Ignores the 'ignore' list from config in interactive mode.
       --include-categories=<filter>
                             Select events matching a category name
                               (comma-separated list, supports glob patterns).